 We also post an abundance of educational opportunities on our Events page.
 In addition, the SAF College Guide is a great resource for anyone interested in pursuing forestry and other natural resources professions.
 Our Outreach page also contains a number of conservation education programs designed for youth, young adults, and teachers alike.

-California SAF annually hosts a summer and a winter meeting; these meetings are a great chance to keep informed of natural resources issues across the state from professionals working in the field; our meetings are lecture-based, and include guest speakers from both the public, and private sector.
+California SAF annually hosts a summer and a winter meeting; these meetings are a great chance to keep informed of natural resources issues across the state from professionals working in the field; our summer meetings are more field-based, while our winter meetings are lecture-based.
+Each include guest speakers from both the public, and private sector.

-Michigan State University (MSU) Forestry and The Society of American Foresters are pleased to announce our upcoming online course – ‘Physical Science of Forests, Climate Regulation, and Carbon Storage.’
+Michigan State University (MSU) Forestry and the Society of American Foresters are pleased to announce our online course – ‘Physical Science of Forests, Climate Regulation, and Carbon Storage.’

 The course is organized into five modules, including 1) Carbon Cycle and Storage, 2) Humans, the Global Carbon Cycle, and Terrestrial Sinks, 3) Forest Ecosystems and Carbon Storage, 4) Forest Ecosystem Carbon Pools and Fluxes, and 5) Disturbances and their Carbon Impact.
 The course will include presentations, quizzes, links to external resources, and suggested further reading.